yashrajd/bcap/README.md

 ### Economic Nodes

 Economic Nodes play a critical role in bitcoin's consensus mechanism.
-Economic Nodes are full nodes that not only validate and relay transactions but also receive and send substantial amounts of bitcoin payments.
+Economic Nodes are full nodes that not only validate and relay transactions, but also receive and send substantial amounts of bitcoin payments.
 These nodes are distinct from nodes just validating blocks and transactions.
 These Economic Nodes are typically operated by businesses and institutions that handle significant volumes of bitcoin transactions and often serve as bridges between the bitcoin network and the traditional financial system (providing a venue to swap BTC for fiat currencies or other cryptocurrencies).

 Economic Nodes, or nodes that regularly receive bitcoin, have power and influence which is proportional to the frequency and volume of payments received.
 For example, a high volume exchange has power in that if their nodes reject blocks mined by Miners, it would devalue the chain that Miners are building upon.